jasminl/adaptics/README.md

 adaptics
 ========

  Learning, vision and artificial evolution.
+This README file only gives a quick summary of requirements and build instructions.
 See the Wiki page for more detailed information.

  1.)
 Prerequisites
  2.)
 Building
  3.)
 Installing
- 4.)
-Contributing

 == 1.
 PREREQUISITES ==